geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Optionally check also accessory files like `.eslinrc`, if you want to keep aligned with lint standards.
 - Follow the instructions below, in order, from your version to the one you want to update to.

+## Migration from 2024.00.01 to 2024.02.00

+### Java dependencies update

+Some libraries has been updated. if you have a MapStore project make sure to keep the versions aligned with the main product.

 ## Migration from 2023.02.02 to 2024.01.00

 ### Maven project update